Top 10 Different Types of Sensors Used in IoT (Internet of Things) Applications

 Motion detectors are a type of sensor designed to react to a shift in the placement of an object they are attached to — be it a human, an animal, or an object.

-These devices are primarily used in the security industry — business owners, governments, and homeowners use motion sensors to prevent privacy invasion.
+These are some of the most widely-used types of sensors in IoT systems for security monitoring — business owners, governments, and homeowners use motion sensors to prevent privacy invasion.
 Combined with actuators, these devices help build systems that alert homeowners when someone’s close to the property or ring the doorbell, and they are also often used to conserve energy.

 Motion sensors in wearables